-Recently, the CEC has started to enforce the ACM requirement that Unmet Load Hours cannot exceed 150 in any given zone.
-Start by reviewing the NRCC-PRF-01 report, towards the end is Table R. Unmet Load Hours.
+The CEC has started to enforce the ACM requirement that Unmet Load Hours cannot exceed 150 in any given zone.
+Start by reviewing the NRCC-PRF-01 report, towards the beginning is Table C4.
+Unmet Load Hours.
 You will see a listing of zones that have this issue.

 Unmet Load Hours that are reported basically indicate how many hours the Zone will be outside of the thermostat setpoint.
 You cannot adjust that setpoint, Title 24 restricts the input.
 There are a number of causes for this message, but the net result is the zone either has too little heating, too little cooling, or inadequate airflow to maintain comfort conditions in the space, as reported by the CBECC engine.
 The CEC also offers the following guidance:

 In EnergyPro, at the Zone level of the Building Tree, Mechanical Tab, we do offer a checkbox Add Cooling which will add cooling in the background to meet unmet cooling load hours.
-Note this checkbox will not impact the reporting, in other words, any extra cooling system will not appear on your reports.
+Note this checkbox will not impact the reporting, in other words, any extra cooling systems will not appear on your reports.

 It may be that the HVAC system is undersized.
 That could include too little capacity on the heating side, the cooling side or possibly insufficient airflow.
 In some cases, you may not even have heating or cooling as part of the system.

-When dealing with more sophisticated systems such as Variable Air Volume, be sure the airflow as the Zone level of the Tree, Mechanical tab are sufficient, and that the VAV Terminal boxes all have sufficient heating coils.
+When dealing with more sophisticated systems such as Variable Air Volume, be sure the airflow at the Zone level of the Tree, Mechanical tab are sufficient, and that the VAV Terminal boxes all have sufficient heating coils.